 - Stay calm and try to get another witness, if it does not compromise the situation; - If you believe the person is 'at risk' of immediate significant harm, which includes situations which any Member, employee or volunteer would reasonably believe requires the emergency services, then you must contact the relevant emergency service and notify the Safeguarding Officer, Line Manager or Head of Service; - Listen carefully to what is said and allow the person to talk at their own pace, being careful not to compromise potential evidence; - Find an appropriate opportunity to explain it is likely that information will need to be shared with other responsible people, do not promise to keep secrets; - Only ask questions for clarification, the use of open questions e.g. what, where, when, who? is advisable, do not ask leading questions (that suggest certain answers as this could compromise evidence); - Reassure the child, young person adult at risk that they have done the right thing in telling you; - Tell them what you will do next and who you will inform; - Immediately report to and inform the Safeguarding Officer, Line Manager or Head of Service (as appropriate and where possible); - Record all details you are aware of and log your concern, as soon as possible, on the My Concern Database (Safeguarding Database).
-If you are not registered on the Database, please email your concern to safeguarding@swale.gov.uk - Consultation with the Kent Front Door (Children Social Services) or Central Referral Unit (Adult social services) and/or referral to be made and recorded with support from the Safeguarding Officer/Safeguarding Champion/Line Manager. - Outcome of the consultation/referral to be recorded on the Safeguarding Database.
+If you are not registered on the Database, please email your concern to safeguarding@swale.gov.uk - Referrals to Kent Children Social Services (Front Door or urgent support) and Adult Social Services referral must be recorded with support from the Safeguarding team / Line Manager. - Outcome of any consultation/referral to be recorded on the Safeguarding Database.